toitware/ublox-gnss-driver/README.md

 Driver for the u-blox M* GNSS receivers.

 ## How to use
-This driver was written initially with one purpose in mind: to return the device location.
-If used as per the examples, this driver will continually update a 'location' object, which can be queried as required.
+This driver returns location information as provided by the device, and attempts do do this for all ublox devices.
+In this simple case, this driver will continually update a 'location' object, which can be queried by the user as required.

 #### Advanced use cases
 There are other features and information that these devices can provide.